 About Us

-Dream Stuff Studios was born from 20 + years in tree surgery in North London (Tree Work Solutions Ltd) — a life spent among trees, their beauty, their strength, and their decline.
+Dream Stuff Studio was born from more than 20 years in tree surgery in North London through Tree Work Solutions Ltd — a life spent among trees, their beauty, their strength and their decline.

-What began as salvage turned into sculpture.
-And from that same instinct came the bathtubs — vessels of water and calm, handcrafted to honour the material and invite a deeper stillness into the spaces we live in.
+What began as salvage became sculpture.
+From that same instinct came the bathtubs — vessels of water and calm, handcrafted to honour the material and invite a deeper stillness into the spaces we live in.

 In our studio, timber is reimagined — shaped into sculptural bathtubs and one-of-a-kind tables that bring warmth, presence, and story into a space.
 Each piece is crafted with care, honouring the natural character of the wood and the quiet beauty of functional design.